EvanBianco/recipes/README.md

 # recipes
 Well data recipes

-- Adding core photo to striplogs.ipynb : Not complete

 - Adding a deviation survey to a well : Complete by could be expanded

 - Creating a legend from an image.ipynb : Completed by need to work get working with no gaps